 London, 6th June 2018 Dr Linda Freedman identified key moments of literary Blakeanism in the American counterculture.
 Blake was a formative influence on major writers and musicians from Allen Ginsberg to Bob Dylan, the Doors and Patti Smith, listen to selected songs.
 50 years ago, Allen Ginsberg read William Blake’s ‘I saw a Monk of Charlemaine’ as he stood with the crowds outside the Chicago Democratic Convention to protest against America’s increasingly sinister war in Vietnam.
 In the same year, Theodore Roszak coined the term ‘counterculture’, bringing his own brand of Blakeanism to the fore.
 This was a generation in which left-wing American radicals could identify America itself as Satanic – in its imperialism, its capitalism, its racism and its war in Vietnam – but they could also feel America to be vibrantly alive with the radicalism of the arts and theology.
 Blake spoke to this mood.

 London, 31st May 2018 Philip Pullman -- President of the Blake Society -- talked about the art and craft of storytelling at the Blake Society 2018 Annual Lecture.
 He spoke on the importance of stories, giving examples from his newest work, La Belle Sauvage, and drew on Daemon Voices, his recently published book on storytelling, as well as the influence on his writing of Blake, Milton and the Bible.
+UPDATE: Philip Pullman's lecture is now available to watch on the Blake Society's YouTube channel.

 Cambridge, 14th May 2018 This event at St James’ Church Wulfstan Way Cambridge saw Revd Prof Christopher Rowland -- the author of Blake and the Bible -- speak on ‘Blake and Prophecy’, and Revd Dr Malcolm Guite, an author, poet, singer-songwriter and Anglican priest, speak on ‘Blake and Jesus’.